About the Journal

 - Reviewers must not have any conflict of interest with respect to the manuscript and authors.
 If any conflicts exist, the reviewers must report them to the Editor without delay.

 - Reviewers are obliged to send the review report to the Editorial Board within two weeks upon receipt of the manuscript.
 Reviews must be conducted objectively.
 Personal criticism of the author is deemed inappropriate.
 Reviewers are expected to express their views clearly, with supporting arguments.

-- The reviewer should accept the reviewing invitation only if that manuscript is relevant to the reviewer's expertise.
+- The reviewer should accept reviewing invitation only if that manuscript is relevant to reviewer's expertise.
 The reviewer should notify the Editor If found himself/herself unqualified to review the research work reported in the manuscript or knows that its timely review will be impossible.

 - Seek advice from the editor if anything is unclear at the time of invitation and remain in good communication with both the publisher and the editor.